sxwCollection/sun-jenkins/README.md

 ## docker agent
 there two ways to connect Jenkins with docker:
 1. share the docker.sock
-2. setup:
 enable docker remote API
-vim /lib/systemd/system/docker.service
+edit /lib/systemd/system/docker.service
 set:
 ExecStart=/usr/bin/dockerd -H=fd:// -H=tcp://0.0.0.0:4243

-3. dind with jenkins agent running, if Jenkins is installed with dind way, it is all set up.
+1. dind with jenkins agent running, if Jenkins is installed with dind way, it is all set up.

+## connect to dockerhub

+1. add docker access token in Dockerhub user/account settings/security/new access token
+2. add a global credentials in manage jenkins/credentials/system/ global credentials, like
+3. , it could also be project scoped,